Buckskin Gulch and Paria Canyon Backpacking Guide

 Water

-Buckskin Gulch and Paria Canyon have limited, and at times unreliable, water sources.
+Buckskin Gulch and Paria Canyon have limited and, at times, unreliable water sources.
 To be safe, you’ll want to carry 4-6 liters of water per person per day.
 If it’s hot out, you’ll likely want to drink 5-6L per day, though you could survive less comfortably on 4.
-The first year-round, reliable, and clean water source in this area is Big Springs, located 5 miles south of the Paria/Buckskin confluence.
+Big Springs is the first year-round, reliable, and clean water source in this area, located 5 miles south of the Paria/Buckskin confluence.
 Many hikers head north at the confluence towards White House Trailhead, so they’ll never pass a year-round reliable source.
 In an emergency or when water is plentiful, there is usually water in Paria Canyon and near the Buckskin confluence.
 However, the water in Paria Canyon is generally not considered clean and should be avoided if possible.
-For water treatment, we often use the SteriPEN Ultra when backpacking, but in the desert we prefer chemical treatments.
+For water treatment, we often use the SteriPEN Ultra when backpacking, but in the desert, we prefer chemical treatments.
 The lightest and most foolproof method is chlorine dioxide tablets or drops.
 If you prefer to filter your water, our top choice is the Sawyer Squeeze.

 Human Waste